AmirYunus/GA_DSI_Project_3/README.md

 * `r/business` - A subreddit with financial, economy and business trends
 * `r/technology` - A subreddit with gaming, data and tecnological advancements

 As reddit is limiting scrapes to only 1,000 posts per time, we will be continuously scraping and append new results to the old DataFrame.
+To date, more than 116,000 posts have been scrapped. we will only select 100,000 posts, balanced equally, for our training model.

 After scraping, we will look at the most common words for each category - fake and real news.
 After which, we will run a few models to consider if raw, pre-processed or lemmatization will yield the highest accuracy.
 Once we can determine the type of data, we will run a grid search on the parameters that will give the best results.